aantron/ocaml.org/data/planet/hannes/deploying-reproducible-unikernels-with-albatross.md

 <p>The daemon itself has a X.509 certificate to authenticate, but the client is requested to show its certificate chain as well.
 This by now requires TLS 1.3, so the client certificates are sent over the encrypted channel.</p>
 <p>A step back, X.509 certificate contains a public key and a signature from one level up.
 When the server knows about the root (or certificate authority (CA)) certificate, and following the chain can verify that the leaf certificate is valid.
 Additionally, a X.509 certificate is a ASN.1 structure with some fixed fields, but also contains extensions, a key-value store where the keys are object identifiers, and the values are key-dependent data.
 Also note that this key-value store is cryptographically signed.</p>
 <p>Albatross uses the object identifier, assigned to Camelus Dromedarius (MirageOS - 1.3.6.1.4.1.49836.42) to encode the command to be executed.
 This means that once the TLS handshake is established, the command to be executed is already transferred.</p>
-<p>In the leaf certificate, there may be the &quot;create unikernel&quot; command with the unikernel image, it's boot parameters, and other resources.
-Or a &quot;read the console of my unikernel&quot;.
+<p>In the leaf certificate, there may be the "create unikernel" command with the unikernel image, it's boot parameters, and other resources.
+Or a "read the console of my unikernel".
 In the intermediate certificates (from root to leaf), resource policies are encoded (this path may only have X unikernels running with a total of Y MB memory, and Z MB of block storage, using CPUs A and B, accessing bridges C and D).
 From the root downwards these policies may only decrease.
 When a unikernel should be created (or other commands are executed), the policies are verified to hold.
 If they do not, an error is reported.</p>
 <h2>Fleet management</h2>
 <p>Of course it is very fine to create your locally compiled unikernel to your albatross server, go for it.
-But in terms of &quot;what is actually running here?&quot; and &quot;does this unikernel need to be updated because some opam package had a security issues?&quot;, this is not optimal.</p>
+But in terms of "what is actually running here?" and "does this unikernel need to be updated because some opam package had a security issues?", this is not optimal.</p>
 <p>Since we provide <a href="https://builds.robur.coop">daily reproducible builds</a> with the current HEAD of the main opam-repository, and these unikernels have no configuration embedded (but take everything as boot parameters), we just deploy them.
 They come with the information what opam packages contributed to the binary, which environment variables were set, and which system packages were installed with which versions.</p>
 <p>The whole result of reproducible builds for us means: we have a hash of a unikernel image that we can lookup in our build infrastructure, and take a look whether there is a newer image for the same job.
 And if there is, we provide a diff between the packages contributed to the currently running unikernel and the new image.
 That is what the albatross-client update command is all about.</p>
 <p>Of course, your mileage may vary and you want automated deployments where each git commit triggers recompilation and redeployment.
 The downside would be that sometimes only dependencies are updated and you've to cope with that.</p>